 file are optional (a new match file will be created if no dvw is

-provided) but the video is required.
+provided) but the video is required for click-scouting.

 Options controlling the app behaviour and scouting preferences can be changed via the “Preferences” button in the app.
+You can switch from click-mode scouting to type-mode or vice-versa from within the app — see Switching scout modes below.

 Then start the app.
 You can start it with no arguments: